List of Arizona state symbols

-The following is a list of symbols of the U.S. state of Arizona.
-The majority of the items in the list are officially recognized after a law passed by the state legislature.
-Most of the symbols were adopted in the 20th century.
+The state of Arizona has numerous symbols, many of which are officially recognized after a law passed by the state legislature, and were adopted in the 20th century.
 The first symbol was the motto, which was made official in 1864 for the Arizona Territory.
 Arizona became the second state to adopt a "state firearm" after Utah adopted the Browning M1911.